devamsheth21/devamsheth21/README.md

 # Hi, I'm Devam Sheth 👋
-I am a graduate student passionate about technology and computer science.
-Currently, I am actively seeking new graduate positions or co-op opportunities to apply and expand my knowledge and skills.
+Fascinated by the wonders of nature and the complexities of human behavior,  I love exploring new ideas and expanding my understanding of the human mind, intelligence, and science in general.
 ### About Me
+- 🔭 Current working as a Data Scientist at Mayo Clinic, adavncing AI in Healthcare 😄.
-- 🎓 Pursuing my Master's in Computer Science at Arizona State University.
+- 🎓 Graduated with Master's in Computer Science at Arizona State University.
-- 🔭 Currenty working as a Graduate Services Assistant under Prof. Teresa Wu at Wu labs ASU.
+- 🔭 Wokred as a Graduate Services Assistant under Prof. Teresa Wu at Wu labs ASU.
 Assisting in research for Biomedical Imaging , Deep Learning , Computer Vision and Natural Language Processing (NLP).
-- 🌱 I'm passionate about exploring the vast realms of Artificial Intelligence, Machine Learning, Computer Vision, and NLP.
+- 🌱 I'm passionate about exploring the vast realms of Artificial Intelligence, Machine Learning, Computer Vision, and NLP and I love MATH.
 - 📊 Fascinated by the power of data, I also enjoy Data Visualization and Data Analytics to derive valuable insights.
-- 💼 Open to new opportunities.
+- 💼 Open to new opportunities, discussing Ideas surrounding Humans and Intelligence.
 - 📝 I occasionally write technical articles on my [Medium](https://medium.com/@devamsheth20) profile.
 - 📲 You can reach me at dmsheth1@asu.edu or [linkedin.com/in/devam-sheth21](https://www.linkedin.com/in/devam-sheth21)